kneissler/trigraph-layer0-metametameta/README.md

 ## Overview

-This repository contains the Layer-0 of a self-describing meta-model with multiple meta-levels, type hierarchies, and relation signatures.
+This repository contains the Layer-0 of the trigraph type hierarchy, a self-describing model with multiple meta-levels, type hierarchies, and relation signatures.
 The system is defined using `.sheet` files.

 ## Quick Links